 What pH levels are safe for your skin?

-When choosing beauty products, the pH levels will affect the way that your skin reacts.
-A beauty product – whether it’s makeup, skincare, or sunscreen – with an alkaline pH level will not only be uncomfortable to wear, it will potentially cause irritation or long-term damage to your skin (aka premature ageing).
+A beauty product – whether it’s makeup, skincare, or sunscreen – with an alkaline pH level will not only be uncomfortable to wear, it will potentially cause irritation or long-term damage to your skin.

 Using products which are too alkaline can also affect the enzymes in your skin.
 The enzymes responsible for breaking down collagen, for example, are activated by alkaline products.
 This breakdown of collagen can cause premature ageing, wrinkles, loss of plumpness, and can even go on to cause eczema.